Kozea/WeasyPrint/docs/install.rst

        The test suite passes on cairo 1.8 and 1.10 with some tests marked as “expected failures” due to behavior changes or bugs in cairo.

-.. [#] Without it, PNG and SVG are the only supported image format:
+.. [#] Without it, PNG and SVG are the only supported image formats.
        JPEG, GIF and others are not available.